vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_ValidatePermissionsShard.md

 ---
-title: GetTabletVersion
+title: ValidatePermissionsShard
 series: vtctldclient
 ---
-## vtctldclient GetTabletVersion
+## vtctldclient ValidatePermissionsShard

-Print the version of a tablet from its debug vars.
+Validates that the permissions on primary match all the replicas.

 ```
-vtctldclient GetTabletVersion <alias>
+vtctldclient ValidatePermissionsShard <keyspace/shard>
 ```

 ### Options

 ```
-  -h, --help   help for GetTabletVersion
+  -h, --help   help for ValidatePermissionsShard
 ```

 ### Options inherited from parent commands